christian-volmer/OFFT/README.md

 ```
 The `1`s in the argument list to the `Transform()` method signify the stride of the data.
 In our example the stride is 1, because we assume that the samples occupy adjacent memory locations.

-**Note that, currently, transform cannot be performed in-place.** That means, the source and the destination arrays of the transform must not overlap in memory.
+**Note that, currently, transform cannot be performed in-place.** That means, the source and the destination must be distinct arrays.

 Above code will compute the forward FFT according to the following convention